 High-heeled shoes, such as dress shoes and flat sole shoes like Vans and Converse are considered “bad shoes” for people suffering from venous insufficiency.
 High heels will force the blood to pool in the feet, causing varicose veins.
 So, you should avoid shoes of that style if you want to control that disease of spider veins.

 Why Do We Need Good Shoes for Venous Insufficiency?

-Venous insufficiency can cause swelling and ache in the foot and ankles due to a pool of deoxygenated blood in veins.
+Venous insufficiency can cause swelling and ache in the foot and ankles due to a pool of deoxygenated blood in the veins.
 This also weakens the muscles of the lower parts of our body.
 The muscles contribute to pushing the blood from the veins to the heart.
-Furthermore, the pool of blood in the lower legs exerts pressure on the muscles that result in leg pain and fatigue.
+Furthermore, the pool of blood in the lower legs exerts pressure on the muscles resulting in leg pain and fatigue.

 If muscles become weaker due to wrong footwear, it will aggravate venous insufficiency.
 So, to get relief from the pain due to the pressure of deoxygenated blood pool, getting a comfortable and supportive pair of shoes has become important for venous insufficiency patients.